microsoft/TypeScript-wiki/learn/systems/systems-formatting.md

 The formatSpan then uses a scanner (either with or without JSX support) which starts at the highest node the covers the span of text and recurses down through the node's children.

-As it recurses, `processNode` is called on the children setting the indentation is decided and passed through into each of that node's children.
+As it recurses, `processNode` is called on the children setting the indentation.
+Indentation is passed through into each of that node's children.

-The meat of formatting decisions is made via `processPair`, the pair here being the current node and the previous node. `processPair` which mutates the formatting context to represent the current place in the scanner and requests a set of rules which can be applied to the items via `createRulesMap`.
+From there, there are fine-grain edits to the formatting (usually to enforce a space, or line break here or there) via  formatting rules which happen in `processPair`, the pair here being the current node and the previous node.

+`processPair` mutates the formatting context to represent the current place in the scanner and requests a set of rules which can be applied to the items via `createRulesMap`.

 There are a lot of rules, which you can find in [rules.ts](./rules.ts) each one has a left and right reference to nodes or token ranges and note of what action should be applied by the formatter.

-### Where is this used?

-The formatter is used mainly from any language service operation that inserts or modifies code.
-The formatter is not exported publicly, and so all usage can only come through the language server.
+### Debugging Tips

+Add these to your watch options:

+-  `node.__debugGetText()`
+- `sourceFile.text.slice(child.pos, child.end)`

+For most indentation issues, look to set a breakpoint at one of

+- `function recordDelete`
+- `function recordReplace`
+- `function recordInsert`

+Then for rule edits:

+- `function processPair`

+All of these are in `formtting.ts`.